tobnys/node-rps/README.md

 ### POST /v1/games/{id}/join
 Joins the provided game by ID and player name.

+Requires a name field in the request body.

+Example:
+{
+    name: "Tobias"
+}

 ### POST /v1/games/{id}/move
 Performs a move on the provided game by ID.

+Requires a name & move field in the request body.

+Example:
+{
+    name: "Tobias",
+    move: "rock"
+}